3point14guy/notes/11_javascript/javascript-jquery.md

 **Step 3:**
 In your <head>, create a link to an external stylesheet called style.css, then create that file in your folder.
 Next create a JavaScript file called site.js.
 Link that script file and our HTML file together, and then embed the jQuery library into our file via a CDN.
+Grab current version from the jQuery CDN website.

 Note: JavaScript is typically included at the bottom of your HTML page.
 The reason for this is we want our HTML to load before our JavaScript loads, because again, our JS is manipulating our HTML.